CRICOS Course Code 080764D Delivery Mode - Face to Face (include 1/3 Online component)

 - Overseas students must demonstrate English language proficiency of IELTS 5.5 or equivalent.

-- Student must possess & bring their own laptop/notebook to class fully charged.
-Overseas students can only enroll face toface 20 hours per week.
+- Overseas students can only enrol face to face 20 hours per week.
+Student must possess & bring their own laptop/notebook to class fully charged.

 Note: this information should be provided to a person seeking to enrol in a course, in conjunction with the information in the Student Handbook provided on this website.